stravalib/stravalib/README.md

 This is currently under active development.
 Parts have been tested, but some aspects may be broken.

-The stravalib project aims to provide a simple API for interacting with Strava v3 web services, in particular abstracting the v3 REST API around a rich and easy-to-use object model.
+The stravalib project aims to provide a simple API for interacting with Strava v3 web services, in particular abstracting the v3 REST API around a rich and easy-to-use object model and providing support for date/time/temporarl attributes and quantities with units (using the [python units library](http://pypi.python.org/pypi/units)).

 See the [online documentation](http://pythonhosted.org/stravalib/) for more comprehensive documentation.